-In motorhomes with separated sleeping areas, separate ventilation is required and is provided via a roof skylight at high level and a ventilator at low level within a bed box.
+In motorhomes with separated sleeping areas, separate ventilation is required and is provided via a roof skylight at high level and a ventilator at low level.

 Gas Dispersal Holes

 All appliances and gas unions have a gas dispersal hole within the same compartment.
 It is essential that these are not blocked or made ineffective.